 In a world where nearly all manual tasks are being automated, the definition of manual is changing.
-Machine Learning algorithms can help computers play chess, perform surgeries, and get smarter and more personal.
+There are now many different types of Machine Learning algorithms, some of which can help computers play chess, perform surgeries, and get smarter and more personal.

 We are living in an era of constant technological progress, and looking at how computing has advanced over the years, we can predict what’s to come in the days ahead.

 One of the main features of this revolution that stands out is how computing tools and techniques have been democratized.
 Data scientists have built sophisticated data-crunching machines in the last 5 years by seamlessly executing advanced techniques.
 The results have been astounding.

 The many different types of machine learning algorithms have been designed in such dynamic times to help solve real-world complex problems.
 The ml algorithms are automated and self-modifying to continue improving over time.
 Before we delve into the top 10 machine learning algorithms you should know, let's take a look at the different types of machine learning algorithms and how they are classified.

 Checkout the Simplilearn's video on the "Machine Learning Algorithm".
 Looking forward to a successful career in AI and Machine learning.Enrol in our Caltech Post Graduate Program in AI & ML .

 What are the 10 Popular Machine Learning Algorithms?

 Below is the list of Top 10 commonly used Machine Learning (ML) Algorithms: